-Ginger Ward-Green co-owns the WardGreen Group, a training, management consulting and coaching business.
+Ginger Ward-Green co-owns the WardGreen Group, a training, management consulting and executive coaching business.

-Her interest in “the way people and organizations work” started many years ago when she was hired as a Training Associate at UNUM, down in Portland.
+Her interest in “the way people and organizations work” started many years ago when she was hired as a Training Associate at UNUM, an insurance company in Portland, Maine.
 Ginger eventually ran UNUM’s training and development department before moving on to run her own small business doing organization development work, first in Canada, then in the Dallas area, and finally here, after moving back to Bangor in 2005.

 - Myers Briggs Type Indicator — a personality assessment

 - Lumina Spark — a personality assessment measuring 24 qualities on a continuum (called “trait, not type”) and three unique, integrated views of you. . .

 - FIRO-B – an assessment which measures interpersonal needs on three scales: Inclusion, Control, and Affection.
 It is of particular value because it reveals how interpersonal needs drive people’s behavior and shape people’s ability to build trust, influence others, and create productive relationships.